liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 These are just a few ways modules outshine traditional plugins.
 Note, however, that developers experienced with Liferay plugins have the best of both worlds.
-Liferay 7 supports traditional plugins *and* modules.
+@product@ 7 supports traditional plugins *and* modules.
 Existing Liferay developers can find comfort in the simplicity of modules and their similarities with plugins.